aanzodev/aanzodev/README.md

 # 💫 About Me:
-🛠 Working on: Aether<br>🌟 Developer at: Cerium Studios<br>🤝 Contributed to: Relic, Aether.<br>🔨 Developer on: Roblox, Vs code,
+🛠 Working on: Aether<br>🌟 Developer at: Cerium Studios<br>🤝 Contributed to: Relic, Aether.<br>🔨 Developer on: Roblox, Vs code, Blender, GitHub

 ## 🌐 Socials: